Co-Supervisors: Dr. Michael Blake, Dr. Andrew Martindale

 Speller, Camilla F., Lorenz Hauser, Dana Lepofsky, Daniel Peterson, Jason Moore, Antonia Rodriguez, Madonna Moss, Iain McKechnie and Dongya Y. Yang (2012) High Potential for Using DNA from Ancient Herring Bones to Inform Modern Fisheries Management and Conservation.
 PLoS ONE 7(11):e51122.

-Szpak, Paul, Trevor J. Orchard, Iain McKechnie & Darren R. Gröcke (2012) Historical Ecology of Late Holocene Sea Otters (Enhydra lutris) from Northern British Columbia: Isotopic and Zooarchaeological Perspectives.
-Journal of Archaeological Science 39(5):1553–1571.
+Szpak, Paul, Trevor J. Orchard, Iain McKechnie and Darren R. Gröcke (2012) Historical Ecology of Late Holocene Sea Otters (Enhydra lutris) from Northern British Columbia: Isotopic and Zooarchaeological Perspectives.
+Journal of Archaeological Science 39(5):1553–1571

-Mackie, Quentin, Daryl W. Fedje, Duncan McLaren, Nicole Smith & Iain McKechnie (2011) Early Environments and Archaeology of Coastal British Columbia.
-In Trekking the Shore: Changing Coastlines and the Antiquity of Coastal Settlement, Nuno F. Bicho, Jonathan A. Haws and Loren G. Davis, eds, Pp. 51–103.
+Mackie, Quentin, Daryl W. Fedje, Duncan McLaren, Nicole Smith and Iain McKechnie (2011) Early Environments and Archaeology of Coastal British Columbia.
+In Trekking the Shore: Changing Coastlines and the Antiquity of Coastal Settlement, N. F. Bicho, J. A. Haws and L. G. Davis, eds, Pp. 51–103.
 New York: Springer.

 McKechnie, Iain, and Rebecca J. Wigen (2011) Toward a Historical Ecology of Pinniped and Sea Otter Hunting Traditions on the Coast of Southern British Columbia.
 In Human Impacts on Seals, Sea Lions, and Sea Otters: Integrating Archaeology and Ecology in the Northeast Pacific.
 Todd J. Braje and Torben C. Rick, eds.
 Pp. 129-166.
 Berkeley: University of California Press.